CtrlK

 Completeness

-Explicitly answers both what ('Behavioral guidelines to reduce common LLM coding mistakes') and when (explicit 'Use when writing, reviewing, or refactoring code...') with a clear trigger clause.
+Explicitly answers both 'what' ('Behavioral guidelines to reduce common LLM coding mistakes') and 'when' ('Use when writing, reviewing, or refactoring code...') with concrete trigger phrases, matching the 5-anchor example.

 Trigger Term Quality